 Taming Your Routes: Mastering Parameter Constraints in Laravel

-method is here to save the day!
+Ever worried about users entering weird stuff in your URL parameters?
+Laravel's where method is here to save the day!
 Let's dive into how you can keep your routes in check with some simple constraints.

 The Power of where

-method lets you set rules for your route parameters using regular expressions.
+The where method lets you set rules for your route parameters using regular expressions.
 It's like having a bouncer for your URLs!

 Basic Usage

-Here's how you can use where
+Here's how you can use where:

 Route::get('/user/{name}', function (string $name) {